muratk3n/thirdwave/en/tweets/2020/week14a.md

 >responded, "Are you serious?
 I mean this is really a serious happening
 >here?"

-Massie comes cross as climate deniertard but then he built himself house running on solar.
+Guy comes cross as climate deniertard but then he built himself house running on solar.
 Weird.

 *2020-3-28 15:31:43*